TomaszWoloszyn983/mood-design-gift-shop/README.md

 * Javascript - High-level programming language https://www.javascript.com/.
 * HTML5 - Markup language used to make webpages https://html.com/html5/.
 * CSS3 - A language used to style HTML and XHTML documents presentations in web development.
+* CSS Flexbox and CSS Grid - used for an enhanced responsive layout.
 * Gitpod - Online integrated development environment https://www.gitpod.io/.
 * GitHub - Version control service used for storing and sharing development projects https://github.com/.
+* GitHub Pages - Used for hosting the deployed front-end site.
 * Heroku - a container-based cloud platform where developers can deploy their projects https://www.heroku.com/.
+* Markdown Builder by Tim Nelson https://traveltimn.github.io/markdown-builder used to help generate the Markdown files.
+* PostgreSQL - used as the relational database management https://www.postgresql.org.
+* ElephantSQL - used as the Postgres database https://www.elephantsql.com.
 * Amazon Web Services s3 - a cloud-based stporage service. https://aws.amazon.com/
 * Stripe - a suite of APIs powering online payment processing and commerce solutions for internet businesses. https://stripe.com/